 Press Release (February 20, 2019): The Manhattan Institute Names Reihan Salam as Next President

-Lawrence J. Mone has been President of the Manhattan Institute, one of the nation's most influential public policy think tanks, since 1995.
+Lawrence J. Mone served as President of the Manhattan Institute from 1995 until his retirement in 2019.
 He joined the Institute in 1982, serving as a public policy specialist, program director and vice president before being named the Institute's fourth president.

 A Summa Cum Laude graduate of the College of the Holy Cross in Worcester, Massachusetts, Mr. Mone taught high school history in Cambridge, Massachusetts, for several years before earning a master's degree in public policy from the University of California at Berkeley in 1982.